 About us

-We are Survival International, the global movement for Indigenous and tribal peoples’ rights.
+We are Survival International, a global movement for Indigenous peoples’ rights.

 Our work